The chromatic profile of locally bipartite graphs: Theorem 2 without homomorphisms

-\begin{Proof} Fix a vertex $u \in I$ and let $v$ be any other vertex which is not adjacent to $u$.
+Consider a largest independent set in $G$: an independent set $I$ of size $\alpha(G)$.
+We will now show that all edges between $I$ and $G \setminus I$ are present.
+Fix a vertex $u \in I$ and let $v$ be any other vertex which is not adjacent to $u$.
 It suffices to show that $v \in I$.
-If the pair $u, v$ is (quasi)dense, then $v \in I$ so we may assume that $u, v$ is sparse (and not quasidense), so $u, v$ appears in one of the configurations given in \Cref{fig:cases} (with labels $u$ and $v$ possibly swapped).
-However in each of Figures \ref{fig:Woddrimuv}, \ref{fig:C7uv34}, \ref{fig:H21uv01}, \ref{fig:H21uv34} and \ref{fig:H21uv13} the pair $u, v$ is quasidense.
-Hence we may assume that $u, v$ appear in one of \Cref{fig:H21uv12,fig:H21uv23}.

-We consider \Cref{fig:H21uv12,fig:H21uv23} together (ignoring the central vertex).
+If the pair $u, v$ is (quasi)dense, then $v \in I$ so we may assume that $u, v$ is sparse (and not quasidense).
+Thus $u, v$ appears in one of the configurations given in \cref{fig:cases} (with labels $u$ and $v$ possibly swapped).
+However, the pair $u, v$ is quasidense in \cref{fig:Woddrimuv,fig:C7uv34,fig:H21uv01,fig:H21uv34,fig:H21uv13}.
+Hence we may assume that $u, v$ appear in one of \cref{fig:H21uv12,fig:H21uv23}.
+We consider these two configurations together (ignoring the central vertex).
 For ease we label some more of the vertices as follows.

-In both cases, the pair $u', w$ is dense and so, by \Cref{lemma4dense}, the pair $u', v'$ is not dense.
+In both cases, the pair $u', w$ is dense and so, by \cref{lemma4dense}, the pair $u', v'$ is not dense.
 However, $u'v'$ is not an edge, as the pair $u, v$ is sparse, and so $u', v'$ is a sparse pair.
-But then $uu'vv'$ is an induced 4-cycle in which both non-edges are sparse which contradicts \Cref{lemma4sparse}. \end{Proof}
+But then $uu'vv'$ is an induced 4-cycle in which both non-edges are sparse which contradicts \cref{lemma4sparse}.